 The baseline for any SEO program starts with organic search metrics.

-Rankings: Of course, traffic means nothing if those visitors aren’t coming from searches that match what your client has to offer.
+Of course, traffic means nothing if those visitors aren’t coming from searches that match what your client has to offer.
+First page rankings for the right keywords (aka the ones that match the keyword search intent and are likely to drive sales) are a powerful opportunity for any business.

-Conversions: Once you have increased your traffic AND the quality of that traffic, you should see an uptick in conversions (leads, sales, etc.).
+Once you have increased your traffic AND the quality of that traffic, you should see an uptick in conversions (leads, sales, etc.).
+Compared to paid advertising, SEO is a cost-effective strategy that targets users who are actively seeking specific products or services online, as well as those who may not be in the marketing, yet.

-Revenue: Finally, the ultimate goal of any business is to make money and generate a positive return on investment.
+Finally, the ultimate goal of any business is to make money and generate a positive return on investment.
+Websites that are easy to navigate and rank highly on SERPs are more likely to convert visitors into customers.
+And a strong SEO strategy provides an edge over competitors who do not invest in SEO.

 Track All Your Client's Metrics In a Streamlined SEO Dashboard – Try AgencyAnalytics Free for 14 Days.